MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

   Through a [**pitch presentation**](https://solarenergyforcommunityresilienceinsudan.my.canva.site/), we clearly communicate the project’s purpose, funding request, and the role of **Popular Committees in Sudan.**

 - **Popular Committees (General Public):**
-  Local, elected groups in Sudan that manage essential services (water, electricity, sanitation, dispute resolution) in the absence of strong state institutions.
-  They connect communities with government bodies and aid agencies, especially during crises.
-While solar energy is recognized as a solution, its use is mainly private; public services still rely on diesel generators.
+Local elected groups in Sudan that provide basic services and link communities with authorities and aid agencies.
+Though solar is seen as a solution, public services still depend on diesel.

 > **_By Refugees to Refugees_**